SDGM21/SDGM21/README.md

 React Web Developer
 -------------------

 \- Experience working with JS, since a few time with TS.
-Best practices, React components, Hooks, Functional Logic with Helpers, Contexts, Etc. <br/>
+Best practices, React components, Hooks, Functional Logic with Helpers, Contexts. <br/>
 \- Quick builds and deploys with Netlify & Firebase. <br/>
 \- Experience working with BaaS as Firebase & Back4app making Logic to manipulate DB, Storages, Extraction from the DB & Storage, Configuration of DB rules and Auth workflow.